-In his presentation, Brendan describes how marketers want to be customer-obsessed – but that doing so requires us to be data-led, not data-driven.
+In his presentation at Revolution 2018, Brendan describes how marketers want to be customer-obsessed – but that doing so requires us to be data-led, not data-driven.
 The personalization craze has actually caused many marketers to use less-than-optimal methods for creating personalization, leading to gaps in customer experience.
 For instance, somehow 89% of marketers say they are personalizing customer experience – but just 40% of customers say they get relevant, personalized content.
 Why is this and how can you overcome the odds?

 As Brendan describes, we need value-added experiences for each customer that are highly relevant to their situation.
 Personalization based only on segmentation provides the wrong experience for many of your customers, and single data points to drive personalization, personas, and profiles are dangerous.